 A: Lazerbot was the primary writer for the first 5-6 chapters, while taking occasional suggestions from his brother, Embergram, who ended up landing a more prominent role in the comic's development afterwards, becoming its official co-writer.
 At some point during the comic's run, they drafted a general outline of the entire plot, which is still being followed as they continue to write the comic to this day.
 The artists who joined the project later in the comic's run have no influence over the direction of the story.

 Q: Who drew Tails Gets Trolled?

 A: Lazerbot drew 99% of the comic up to Chapter 22 (2017), after which it went on an extended hiatus.
 The hiatus ended when in 2019, fans of the series got in contact with Lazerbot and Embergram to help them bring the series back as a collaborative project.
-This resulted in the brothers writing new scripts for the artists to draw out, with Lazerbot occasionally drawing his own pages as well.
+This resulted in the brothers writing new scripts for the artists to draw out, with Lazerbot drawing his own pages as well.